Gambling in the Nordic countries

 Norwegian gambling block

-It is also legal to gamble at foreign online casinos in Norway.
-However, local banks are not allowed to transfer money to companies that are not licensed in Norway.
-The Norwegian Gaming Authority, Lotteri- og stiftelsestilsynet, operates the payment blocks.
+In Norway, it is legal to gamble at foreign online casinos.
+However, local banks cannot transfer funds to companies that do not hold a Norwegian license.
+The Norwegian Gaming Authority, Lotteri- og stiftelsestilsynet, enforces these payment blocks.